 Jack Laurie Group recommends a neutral-pH floor cleaner, and to lighten the load on you, our trained professionals work with the industry’s best products and finishes.
 We also utilize and recommend the use of auto-scrubbers, but only with a trained professional as well.
 If not utilized properly, you can oversaturate the floor and do damage.

-To schedule your free facilities cleaning assessment today, and see how we can get your hardwood gym floors looking brand new, click here.
+From Indianapolis and Fort Wayne to Merrillville, Valparaiso, and Lafayette, schedule your free facilities consultation today, and see how we can get your hardwood gym floors looking brand new, click here.